BearStudio/start-ui-native/README.md

 > EAS Build is a hosted service for building app binaries for your Expo and React Native projects.

 [Follow the steps here to setup and install the eas cli](https://docs.expo.dev/build/setup/#prerequisites).

+## Customize personal details in app.json

+You can create a `app.json` file with personal details about your app (like `extra.eas.projectId` or `owner` fields needed to link your expo eas profile)

+This file will be ignored (you can update the gitignore file to be able to add it in your version control) or just add details in the `app.config.ts`.